StefanMarAntonsson/SplitPlayersIntoTeams/README.md

-TODO: Write something in here.# SplitPlayersIntoTeams
+TODO: Write something in here.